keya714/SanJoseTrafficPrediction/README.md

 ## Acknowledgments

-This project is inspired by public health and safety initiatives leveraging big data anal
+This project is inspired by public health and safety initiatives leveraging big data analysis.